 It's possible to see your chick growing quite fast until, by the end of this stage, she's filling the bulk of the egg.
 Here's what the embryo would look like if we could break open the egg each day (which, obviously, we can't...).

 Below is a detailed diagram of the egg at day 10.

 By the end of this period, your chick is two thirds of the way to full development.

 The candling process during these stage is fascinating.
 Although it's not wise to candle every egg every day, I admit I find it hard to resist when there's so much going on.

 I've turned the egg around today so that there's something at least to show you!
-The other side of the egg is now full of chick.
-Here you can see the veins developing nicely.
+The other side of the egg is now full of chick so just looks dark.

-From now on, it will become increasingly more difficult to see the embryo's development.
+From now on, though, it will become increasingly more difficult to see the embryo's development.